wxwern/temperature-submission/README.md

 - Allow notifications.
 - Read and agree to the Terms of Use.
 - Sign in to your school Microsoft account within the app.
+- Tap the three dots (•••) at the top and select "Show 'Add to Siri' button".
 - Tap 'Add to Siri' within the app, and confirm to do so.
 - You're ready to use it!